 Welcome to the Red Cliffs Desert Reserve

 For many, the free visitor center of the Red Cliffs Desert Reserve, located at 10 North, 100 East in St. George, Utah, is a treasured place to learn about local wildlife, plants, ecosystems, and the purpose of the Washington County Habitat Conservation Plan (HCP).
 The visitor center has live animals and impressive exhibits to educate the public.
 Staff members will often give presentations to small groups in the visitor center by appointment.
+The regular hours for the visitor center are from 8 am to 5 pm, Monday through Friday.

 The Red Cliffs Desert Reserve is considered a very successful HCP.
 It is administered by Washington County in coordination with the Bureau of Land Management (BLM), United States Fish and Wildlife Service (FWS), Utah Department of Natural Resources (DNR), and State of Utah School and Institutional Trust Lands Administration (SITLA).
 This collaborative partnership has the primary goal of recovering the threatened desert tortoise while carefully managing recreational activities and utility projects in an extraordinarily unique environment that will benefit future generations.